llvm/llvm-zorg/premerge/cluster-management.md

 configuration (32 cores, 64GB ram).
 In addition, a pool can `autoscale` [docs](https://cloud.google.com/kubernetes-engine/docs/concepts/cluster-autoscaler).

-If you click on `llvm-premerge-prototype`, and go to the `Nodes` tab, you will see 3 node pools:
+If you click on `llvm-premerge-cluster-us-central`, and go to the `Nodes` tab, you will see 3 node pools:
 - llvm-premerge-linux
 - llvm-premerge-linux-service